furkantekkartal/HomeMadeKahoot/README.md

 **Backend:** Node.js, Express.js, Socket.io, MongoDB, Mongoose, JWT
 **Frontend:** React 18, React Router, Socket.io-client, Axios, CSS3

+## 🌐 Deployment

+Want to deploy your app so others can use it?
+Check out the **[Deployment Guide](DEPLOYMENT.md)** for step-by-step instructions on deploying to Render, Railway, or Vercel.

+---

 ## 🚀 Quick Start

 ### Prerequisites